cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 - [ ] Tokens are stored in UTxOs and are moved from one group to another when transactions happen

 <details><summary>See correct answer</summary>

-- [ ] UTxO stands for Unauthorized Transaction Output
+- [ ] UTxO stands for Unauthorized Transaction Output.
-- [x] When an account-based transaction takes place, the balance in a user’s account will either increase or decrease
+- [x] When an account-based transaction takes place, the balance in a user’s account will either increase or decrease.
-- [ ] Bitcoin uses account-based transaction models
+- [ ] Bitcoin uses account-based transaction models.
-- [x] Tokens are stored in UTxOs and are moved from one group to another when transactions happen
+- [x] Tokens are stored in UTxOs and are moved from one group to another when transactions happen.

 </details>